PNSVN3035/password-generator/README.md

-# Welcome to Form Password Generator
+# Welcome to Password Generator

 ## Technologies Used
 - HTML, CSS & JAVASCRIPT